god-lithuania-devops-bootcamp/Prometheus-Grafana/README.md

 >- `k edit ds weavenet -n kube-system`
 // instructions are available in Weavenet installation page  -->  Changing Configuration Options

--- Join the other nodes to the cluster
+-- Finally, Join the other nodes to the cluster

 ## Configure Local kubectl to Access Remote Kubernetes Cluster
 For a detailed guide on how to configure your local kubectl to access a remote Kubernetes cluster, refer to the following article on DEV Community: